 Moreover, it will dictate a treatment start point.
 In most cases, these points will be quite definite and leave little doubt that it is time to spray.
 The hard part is that there will be absolutely no visible symptoms when the spraying is done, but that is the only way to keep ahead of the disease.

 The data represented in the 30-year chart below shows in the average year that all the criteria are satisfied and the disease Sclerotinia germinates.
-It also shows for how long that germination window lasts.
-GI is a Growth Index which combines temperature and humidity to estimate the probability of growth of the disease organism.
-TI is just a Temperature Index which is tracked also for negative points as some diseases do not survive high temperatures.
-MI is a Moisture Index which tracks the available moisture.
+It also shows how long that germination window lasts.
+GI is a Growth Index that combines temperature and humidity to estimate the probability of growth of the disease organism.
+TI is just a Temperature Index that is tracked also for negative points as some diseases do not survive high temperatures.
+MI is a Moisture Index that tracks the available moisture.
 It also determines if the moisture is adequate for the disease to germinate and grow.

 In many areas, a group of growers will purchase weather data collection equipment.
 They place it on some representative fields in their area.
-You can collect data by wireless communication and recorded on a PC, which has a connection to the wireless antenna.
+You can collect data by wireless communication and record it on a PC, which has a connection to the wireless antenna.

-The software for reading and interpreting data and also generating the disease model graphs run on that PC.
-So all the growers share the output either by e-mail, fax or cell phone.
+The software for reading and interpreting data and also generating disease model graphs run on that PC.
+So all the growers share the output either by email, fax, or cell phone.
 Usually, they find that they recover several times the cost of the equipment in the first year.
 You can do modeling from other weather data sources also if you are capable of building your own models.

 Disease modeling works on many types of crops in most areas.
 Potatoes growers see an absolute return on investment within one year of utilizing a disease modeling system.
 With today’s technology, this should be a regular part of your on-farm practices.